HL7/davinci-ecdx/input/pagecontent/index.md

 : The term "Data Consumer" means both payer and provider systems when they request data.

 Data Source
-: <span class="bg-success" markdown="1">The term "Data Source", refers to an EHR, HIM, Practice Management System, Population Health, Registration, or other HIT system that stores the data and responds to data requests.</span><!-- new-content -->
+: The term "Data Source", refers to an EHR, HIM, Practice Management System, Population Health, Registration, or other HIT system that stores the data and responds to data requests.

 Payer
-: <span class="bg-success" markdown="1">"Payer" refers to the payer system (or an intermediary on behalf of a payer) and is used when they are requesting data.</span><!-- new-content -->
+: "Payer" refers to the payer system (or an intermediary on behalf of a payer) and is used when they are requesting data.

 Provider
 : "Provider" refers to the provider system and can be the Data Source or the Data Consumer.

 Attachments
-: <span class="bg-success" markdown="1">This guide uses the terms "attachments" and "additional information" to mean additional information needed for claims and prior authorization.
+: This guide uses the terms "attachments" and "additional information" to mean additional information needed for claims and prior authorization.
 In the context of requesting and sending attachments using attachment codes, attachments are limited to the documents defined by the [LOINC Document Ontology] and [X12] attachment codes.
-When requesting and sending attachments using [Questionnaire], attachments mean *any* additional information.</span><!-- new-content -->
+When requesting and sending attachments using [Questionnaire], attachments mean *any* additional information.

 This guide is divided into several pages listed at the top of each page in the menu bar.

 - [IG Home]\: The home page introduces the Da Vinci Clinical Data Exchange Project and Implementation Guide.
-- [Background]\: <span class="bg-success" markdown="1">This page provides background for the Da Vinci Clinical Data Exchange Project and summarizes its scope.</span><!-- new-content -->
+- [Background]\: This page provides background for the Da Vinci Clinical Data Exchange Project and summarizes its scope.
 - [Direct Query]\: Documents how to exchange clinical data using the standard FHIR RESTful search.
 - [Task Based Approach]\: Documents exchanging clinical data using the FHIR Task resource.
 This approach supports asynchronous workflows and may require human involvement.
 - [Attachments]\: Documents exchanging attachments for claims or prior authorization using FHIR.
     - [Solicited and Unsolicited Attachments]\: Documents the differences and similarities between solicited and unsolicited attachments workflows and the CDex transactions for each.
     - [Sending Attachments]\: This page documents a FHIR-based approach for sending attachments for claims or prior authorization directly to a Payer.
-    - [Requesting Attachments Using Attachment Codes]\: <span class="bg-success" markdown="1">This page documents a FHIR-based approach for requesting attachments using LOINC attachment codes.</span><!-- new-content -->
+    - [Requesting Attachments Using Attachment Codes]\: This page documents a FHIR-based approach for requesting attachments using LOINC attachment codes.
-    - [Requesting Attachments Using Questionnaires]\: <span class="bg-success" markdown="1">This page documents the CDex Attachments transaction for requesting additional data for claims or prior authorization from a Provider using
+    - [Requesting Attachments Using Questionnaires]\: This page documents the CDex Attachments transaction for requesting additional data for claims or prior authorization from a Provider using
-FHIR Questionnaire and QuestionnaireResponse.</span><!-- new-content -->
+FHIR Questionnaire and QuestionnaireResponse.
-    - [Using CDex Attachments with DaVinci PAS]\: <span class="bg-success" markdown="1">This page summarizes the similarities and differences between CDEX and the [Da Vinci Prior Authorization Support (PAS)] guide.</span><!-- new-content -->
+    - [Using CDex Attachments with DaVinci PAS]\: This page summarizes the similarities and differences between CDEX and the [Da Vinci Prior Authorization Support (PAS)] guide.
     - [Conforming to CDex Attachments]\: Summary of interactions for each role and the conformance resource and terminology that makes them unique.
 - [Signatures]\: This page provides specific guidance and rules to exchange *signed* data using FHIR and non-FHIR signatures.
 - [Security and Privacy]\: This page provides general expectations to ensure the security, privacy, and safety of Da Vinci CDex exchanges.
-- [FHIR Artifacts]\: <span class="bg-success" markdown="1">This page lists all the FHIR resources (for example, FHIR Profiles, Operations, Valuesets)  that are defined and used within this guide.</span><!-- new-content -->
+- [FHIR Artifacts]\: This page lists all the FHIR resources (for example, FHIR Profiles, Operations, Valuesets)  that are defined and used within this guide.
-- <span class="bg-success" markdown="1">Support\: This page includes links to the FHIR core specification and the US Core spec, as well as download links for this IG and guidance on tools and support for Da Vinci implementers.<!-- new-content -->
+- Support\: This page includes links to the FHIR core specification and the US Core spec, as well as a [Downloads] page of IG tools and artifacts for Da Vinci implementers.<!-- new-content -->
 - [Change Log]\: This page documents the changes across the versions of CDex.

 ---